Save

 TermDefinition

-Joseph McCarthy Senator who claimed he had a list of communists who had infiltrated the federal government.
+Joseph McCarthy Senator who claimed communists had infiltrated the US government.

-Julius and Ethel Rosenberg Executed after being convicted of spying and selling atomic secrets to the Soviet Union.
+Julius and Ethel Rosenberg Americans who were executed after being convicted of spying and giving atomic secrets to the Soviet Union.

-Arms Race Competition between the U.S. and Soviet Union to build up their respective armed forces and weapons.
+Arms Race Competition between the U.S. and Soviet Union to build up their military and nuclear atomics.

-Fidel Castro Communist leader who gained control of Cuba.
+Fidel Castro Communist leader who gained control of Cuba in 1959.

-Bay of Pigs 1961 - Failed invasion by a force of Cuban exiles who were trained to land in Cuba and overthrow Castro.
+Bay of Pigs 1961 invasion by US trained Cuban exiles to overthrow Castro.

-John F. Kennedy 35th President (Democrat, 1961 - 1963) who ordered a quarantine of Cuba to pressure the Soviet Union into negotiations during the Cuban Missile Crisis.
+John F. Kennedy Democratic President (1961 - 1963) who ordered a naval quarantine of Cuba during the Cuban Missile Crisis.

-Containment U.S. Cold War policy to stop any further spread of Soviet influence and communism in the world.
+Containment U.S. policy to halt any further spread of Soviet influence and communism around the world.

 NATO - North Atlantic Treaty Organization Collective security alliance between the United States, Canada, and Western Europe.